4 Ways to Convert Strings to Booleans in TypeScript

 const booleanSpace: boolean = !!' ' // Returns true

-You can use both the Boolean object and double negation to convert any value into a boolean, not just strings.
+const booleanEmpty: boolean = !!'' // Returns false Both the Boolean object and double negation can be used to convert any value into a boolean, not just strings.